READ TIME: ~ 6 minutes 30 seconds

 The operational benefits of moving more workloads to AWS is massive.
 Neither packet access to cloud workloads nor packet encryption should be a barrier to cloud adoption.
 Securing the cloud and full, decrypted visibility should never conflict with one another.

-Now, with Nubeva Prisms TLS Decryption Solution and Amazon VPC traffic mirroring, enterprises can have both.
+Now, with Nubeva TLS Decryption Solution and Amazon VPC traffic mirroring, enterprises can have both.

-How AWS Mirrors and Nubeva Prisms SSL Decryption Work
+How AWS Mirrors and Nubeva TLS Decryption Work

 Amazon VPC traffic mirroring lets customers copy network traffic from ENI of their Amazon EC2 instances in their Amazon VPCs, and send it to their security and monitoring appliances.
 These tools - whether homegrown or third-party - can be deployed as individual instances or as a fleet of instances behind a Network Load Balancer (NLB).

-Watch our short video demonstration: Video: Nubeva Prisms TLS Decrypt with Amazon VPC Traffic Mirroring
+Watch our short video demonstration: Video: Nubeva TLS Decrypt with Amazon VPC Traffic Mirroring

 Without packet traffic visibility, enterprises use log-centric tools for security and compliance purposes.
 However, log-centric tools make it difficult to detect and investigate complex threats in a timely manner because they do not have full visibility into the traffic.
 Amazon VPC traffic mirroring allows customers to extract traffic of interest from any workload in a VPC and send it to the right tools and destinations of their choosing to detect and respond faster to attacks often missed by traditional log-centric tools.